 Here's a one-minute video intro to the Lightboard:

-I'm a professor of mechanical engineering.
+I'm an engineering prof at Northwestern University.
 In the classroom I use a chalkboard for drawings and equations.
-Recently I've wanted to tape short lectures for my electronics design course, both for online education and for flipped classes. ("Flipped" or "hybrid" classes means that students watch lecture material online, in advance, so that we can use classroom time for more valuable interactive activities.)
+Recently I've wanted to record short video lectures for my electronics design course, both for online education and for flipped classes.
+(Flipped or hybrid classes means that students watch lecture material online, to free up classroom time for interactive activities.)

 Filming a chalkboard lecture results in a dismal video.
 Good video lectures have usually gone through a lot of post-production editing to merge a video of the instructor speaking to the camera, with graphics to illustrate the material.
 Nice, but time consuming.

 Moreover, while teaching, I work the board.
 I point to terms in equations, illustrate movement in diagrams -- I talk with my hands!
 It's natural for humans and maybe also for chimps to "follow the hands."